beiyou/firewall-parser/README.md

 ### TODO

+1. write a filter of vens
-1. write a grammar of vens
+2. write a grammar of vens
-2. desgin the object format
+3. *desgin the object format*
-3. write a simple parser that can use grammar to parse out result
+4. write a simple parser that can use grammar to parse out result

 ### FURTURE

 1. precompile grammar module
-2.
+2. write objects to db

 ### BUGS